Colin-Majoor/Colin-Majoor.github.io/README.md

 In the year 2016, being the warmest year on record, we will now compare the reactions to two heat waves in 2016, in the United States and India.

-USA : </br>
+USA : <br>
-This [heat wave](https://www.huffpost.com/entry/record-heat-wildfires-west-us_n_57678bb4e4b015db1bc9be59?section=) [in the United States](https://earthobservatory.nasa.gov/images/88547/extreme-heat-for-an-extreme-year) in July caused record temperatures in the Southwest, with "red flag warnings" for extreme fire conditions in effect across southern portions of California. </br>
+This [heat wave](https://www.huffpost.com/entry/record-heat-wildfires-west-us_n_57678bb4e4b015db1bc9be59?section=) [in the United States](https://earthobservatory.nasa.gov/images/88547/extreme-heat-for-an-extreme-year) in July caused record temperatures in the Southwest, with "red flag warnings" for extreme fire conditions in effect across southern portions of California. <br>
 During the peak of the heatwave, about 124 million people were under extreme heat warnings in the United States, according to the National Weather Service.

-INDIA : </br>
+INDIA : <br>
 The 2016 [Indian heat wave](https://en.wikipedia.org/wiki/2016_Indian_heat_wave) was a major heat wave in April and May of that year.
 A national record high temperature of 51.0 °C was set in the town of Phalodi, in the state of Rajasthan.
 Over 160 people died with 330 million affected to some degree.
 There were also water shortages with drought worsening the impact of the heat wave.

 These two heatwaves seem very comparable in their effects and consequences, with both affecting at least a hundred million people.
 However, these comparable real consequences did not lead to a comparable effect on the discussion around climate change.